lichtquanten/ros_speech_to_text/watson_speech_to_text/README.md

 If parsing your credentials fails, check that your fields are two spaces in from the left.

-## Nodes
+## Dependencies

-If you wish to use real-time speech to text, use my fork of IBM Watson Python SDK, available [here](https://github.com/sean-hackett/python-sdk).
+If you wish to use real-time speech to text, use my fork of the IBM Watson Python SDK, available [here](https://github.com/sean-hackett/python-sdk).